Selma (film): Development

 On June 18, 2008, Variety reported that screenwriter Paul Webb had written an original story about Martin Luther King Jr. and Lyndon B. Johnson for Celador's Christian Colson, which would be co-produced with Brad Pitt's Plan B Entertainment.
 In 2009, Lee Daniels was reportedly in early talks to direct the film, with financing by Pathé.
 Dede Gardner and Jeremy Kleiner of Plan B joined as co-producers along with participation of Cloud Eight Films.
 In 2010, reports indicated that The Weinstein Company would join Pathe and Plan B to finance the $22 million film, but by the next month Daniels had signed on with Sony to re-write and direct The Butler.
 In an interview in August 2010, Daniels said that financing was there for the Selma project, but he had to choose between The Butler and Selma, and chose The Butler.

 In July 2013, it was said that Ava DuVernay had signed on to direct the film for Pathé UK and Plan B, and that she was revising the script with the original screenwriter, Paul Webb.
 DuVernay estimated that she re-wrote 90 percent of Webb's original script.
 Those revisions included rewriting King's speeches, because, in 2009, King's estate licensed them to DreamWorks and Warner Bros. for an untitled project to be produced by Steven Spielberg.
 Subsequent negotiations between those companies and Selma's producers did not lead to an agreement.
 DuVernay drafted alternative speeches that evoke the historic ones without violating the copyright.
 She recalled spending hours listening to King's words while hiking the canyons of Los Angeles.
 While she did not think she would "get anywhere close to just the beauty and that nuance of his speech patterns", she did identify some of King's basic structure, such as a tendency to speak in triplets (saying one thing in three different ways).
 DuVernay did not receive a screenwriting credit on the finished film due to a stipulation within Webb's original contract that entitled him to the sole credit.

-In early 2014, Oprah Winfrey came on board as a producer along with Pitt, and by February 25 Paramount Pictures was in final negotiations for the US and Canadian distribution rights.
+In early 2014, Oprah Winfrey came on board as a producer along with Pitt, and by February 25, 2014, when Paramount Pictures went to the final negotiations for the US and Canadian distribution rights.

 On April 4, 2014, it was announced that Bradford Young would be the director of photography of the film.